absmach/supermq/docs/getting-started.md

 - InfluxDB writer - message repository implementation for InfluxDB
 - [Grafana](https://grafana.com) - tool for database exploration and data visualization and analytics

+Those new services will take some additional ports:
+- 8086 by InfluxDB
+- 8900 by InfluxDB writer service
+- 3001 by Grafana

+To access Grafana, navigate to `http://localhost:3001` and login with: `admin`, password: `admin`

 #### Cassandra and Cassandra-writer

 ```bash